 Professionalism Award: This prestigious award recognizes a medical professional or organization that has exemplified the highest standards of professionalism and medical ethics over their career or considerable period of time.

 Honorary Membership Award: This award recognizes individuals who have advanced the profession through leadership and service that affirms a sustained dedication to dermatology.

-Young Investigators in Dermatology Award: This award recognizes outstanding research by dermatologists-in-training in the United States and Canada, and the educational institutions that support their efforts.
+Young Investigators in Dermatology Award: This award recognizes outstanding research by young dermatology investigators in the United States and Canada, and the dermatology departments that support their efforts.

 Thomas G. Pearson, Ed.D.
 Memorial Education Award: Given in recognition of a member of the Academy who has advanced the organization's educational mission through significant contribution of time, development of educational programs, coordination of educational activities and more.

 Members Making a Difference Award: The highest honor for a volunteer to receive in the Academy’s Volunteer Recognition Program is the Members Making a Difference Award.